Frequently asked questions about Amherst Systems services.

 What does Amherst Systems provide?

-Amherst Systems provides VPS hosting, dedicated servers, system administration, and DDoS protection for internet-facing infrastructure, applications, internal platforms, and latency-sensitive services.
+Amherst Systems provides VPS hosting, dedicated servers, development services, system administration, and DDoS protection for internet-facing infrastructure, websites, applications, internal platforms, and latency-sensitive services.

 Who is Amherst Systems built for?

-The platform is built for teams that need reliable compute, hands-on server administration, reserved hardware options, and upstream DDoS protection for production workloads, game servers, bots, and custom infrastructure.
+The platform is built for teams that need reliable compute, hands-on server administration, custom website or web-application development, reserved hardware options, and upstream DDoS protection for production workloads, game servers, bots, and custom infrastructure.

 Does Amherst Systems include DDoS protection?